Private Island Networks Inc.

 Switching

-The figure below depicts the packet flow and high-level switch architecture.
+The figure below depicts the packet flow and high-level switching architecture.
 The packet switching is centralized and is controlled by configuring the source for each TX port.

-Regardless of port, the Receive (RX) direction is always into the switch, and the transmit (TX) direction is always from the switch.
-Data buffering and filtering / dropping is done in the RX direction.
+Regardless of port, the Receive (RX) direction is into the switch, and the transmit (TX) direction is from the switch.
+Data buffering and filtering / dropping is typically performed in the RX direction.

 switching architecture